spg07/Sequence-Modelling/README.md

 # Sequence-Modelling
-Generating names with a character level RNN
+In this project we are generating random names using the character level RNN.
+The RNN model is built using PyTorch.